1000 Yard Milk Jug

 Rules are very simple.
 You have 10 shots max and no sighters.
 Your rifle must start with a cold bore.
 Generally an hour or so is good from your last shots.
 Most events have a time limit of 10 minutes from your first shot.
 The jug is set up at predetermined distances generally ranging from 1000 yards to 1 mile plus.
 Simple right?

-This video was filmed a few weeks ago.
+The video above was filmed a few weeks ago.
 I have been working on a new load, finally stretching it out to 1k.
 So it was time to try the ole milk jug.
 I generally can get it in about 5-6 shots all the time.
 (As you will see, not in this video) Conditions were pretty calm, just a slight breeze actually going back and forth.

 Since I failed at this attempt, I went back out 1 week later in very windy conditions (15-20mph).
 I gave it several minutes of windage and got on target on my fist shot.
 I didn’t film this attempt, the logistics of filming at 1k is a pain.
 I busted the jug on shot 8, and put my remaining 2 shots on a 16″ target at a little over 1000 yards.
 Over the past few outings I have put 29 out of 30 shots on target at 1000 yards.